-Notice: As you proceed through an adoption, it is illegal to move a child across state lines without first complying with the ICPC requirements.
+Notice: As the adoptive family proceeds through an adoption, it is illegal to move a child across state lines without first complying with the ICPC requirements.
 T herefore it is recommended that you follow the advice of the adoption agency you are working with in order to successfully adopt from out of state.

 Ohio is one of the few states to enact a new version of the ICPC that was drafted in 2005.